amperity/amperity-docs/shared/terms.rst

 .. term-tsv-start

-A |ext_tsv| file is a delimited text file that uses a tab to separate values.
-A TSV file stores tabular data (numbers and text) in plain text.
-Each line of the file is a data record.
+A `tab-separated values (TSV) <https://en.wikipedia.org/wiki/Tab-separated_values>`__ |ext_link| file is a delimited text file that uses a tab to separate values and stores tabular data (numbers and text) in plain text.
+Each line in the file is a data record.
 Each record consists of one or more fields, separated by tabs.
-The use of the tab as a field separator is the source of the name for this file format.

 .. term-tsv-end